sahana-206026/mycodinglist/README.md

 # myfirst-project
-this is my first repositorie
+this is my first repositoriy
 <br>
-author-Narsingoju Sahana
+Author-Narsingoju Sahana